 Branches, which are self financing, continue to be established as the Society expands.
 Currently regular meetings are held in Bath, Derby, London, Manchester, Newton Abbot, West Midlands (Worcestershire) and Yorkshire (Leeds).
 A monthly “virtual” meeting is held on one Sunday evening a month when members from all over the world can join in using “Zoom”.
 Details of meetings are found in the Diary page insert included with every issue of “Swiss Express” and on this website.

 The Society holds an Annual General Meeting, usually in April, when apart from the formal business, members have the opportunity to meet, view model railway layouts and are able to buy items from the Society Sales Stand and also from selected Traders.

 The Sales Officer (address in “Swiss Express” and on this website) offers a range of products all bearing the Society insignia including tee-shirts, jumpers, ties, mugs, etc. Selected DVD’s are also available at favourable prices, as well as back issues of the Society magazine.
 The Society publishes a number of books written by members which are available to members as well as the general public.

 Activities are broadly covered by the Memorandum and Articles of Association, a copy of which is available on the website.
-The general administration of the Society is handled by the Management Committee.
+The general administration of the Society is handled by the Board of Management.

 Become a Member